 Improved flexibility

-For the reasons listed above the uses for fiberglass reinforced plastics are commonly used as alternatives to metal or plastics.
-The applications are nearly endless and include storage tanks, piping, automobile parts, ship hulls, and general building & construction materials.
+For these reasons, FRP is commonly used as an alternative to metal or plastics.
+The applications are nearly endless, including storage tanks, piping, automobile parts, ship hulls, and general building and construction materials.

 Common Types of Resin Used in FRP

-As mentioned above FRP material consists of a thermosetting resin that is reinforced with glass fibers.
-There are a number of resins used in reinforced plastics including epoxy, vinyl-ester, and polyester resins.
-By far the most common type of FRP resin is polyester.
-Polyester based FRP resins are popular due to their ease of use and provide good temperature and chemical resistance.
-In some applications, however, the chemical or heat resistance of polyester FRP material is not enough and a more durable material is needed.
+As mentioned above, fiberglass consists of a thermosetting resin reinforced with glass fibers.
+A number of resins are used in FRPs like fiberglass, including epoxy, vinyl ester, and polyester resins.
+By far, the most common type of FRP resin is polyester.
+Polyester-based FRP resins are popular due to their ease of use and good temperature and chemical resistance.
+However, in some fiberglass applications, the chemical or heat resistance of polyester is not enough, and a more durable material is needed.

 QuaCorr® - Corrosion & Flame Resistant FRP Resins

-QuaCorr® is a line of furfuryl alcohol based resin systems that are designed to be used in the manufacture of corrosion resistant and flame retardant FRP products.
-FRP composites based on QuaCorr® exhibit superior chemical resistance, temperature resistance, and fire retardant properties than polyester composites.
+QuaCorr® is a line of furfuryl alcohol–based resin systems designed to manufacture corrosion-resistant and flame-retardant FRP products.
+FRP composites based on QuaCorr® exhibit better chemical resistance, temperature resistance, and fire-retardant properties than polyester composites.

 Chemical Resistance

 QuaCorr® FRP is highly resistant to aggressive solvents, strong acids, and strong bases.
-It is especially useful in applications where the presence of a solvent is in combination with an acid or base such as chemical processing, agricultural chemical manufacturing, and acrylate production.
-In the table below, the corrosion resistant properties of QuaCorr® composites are compared to common metals and polyester composites.
+It is especially useful in applications where a solvent is combined with an acid or base, such as in chemical processing, agricultural chemical manufacturing, and acrylate production.
+In the table below, the corrosion-resistant properties of QuaCorr® composites are compared to common metals and polyester composites.

 Material of Construction